head-crash/ratter/README.md

-# Random REST Test Responser
+# RATTER - Random REST Test Responser

-This is a simple HTTP server written in Go that handles requests with a specified URL prefix and randomly returns either a success or an error response.
+This is a simple cli tool written in Go that starts a http server to handle requests with a specified path prefix and http method.
+It randomly returns either a success or an error response.
 It is configurable via command-line flags.

 ## Features